Go to content

 Research Interest

-I am a graduate student (Ph.D.) in the Emmy Noether Group.
+I am a doctoral student in the Emmy Noether Group.
 I want to understand how and why visual learning and plasticity change over the life span.
 I have experience in psychophysics and advanced imaging techniques in human participants (including functional magnetic resonance imaging and diffusion tensor imaging).
 I am especially interested in the contribution of inhibitory brain networks to changes in visual learning and plasticity from childhood to young adulthood, and then to older adulthood.

 Professional Experience